brad90four/bradbot/README.rst

 6. Use the ``access_token`` provided in the response as the ``.env`` variable ``STRAVA_TOKEN``.

 7. From the command line, run ``python strava.py`` from the ``\bradbot\src\exts\`` directory.
+8. When the access token expires, run ``~refresh_strava`` from the discord server to refresh your token.